sequenceiq/docker-cloudbreak/README.md

 ### Start a container

-In order to use the Docker image you have just build or pulled use:
+In order to use the Docker container you have just built or pulled use:

 ```
 docker run -i -t sequenceiq/cloudbreak:0.1